 I certainly think there will be a market for this bike, particularly when you consider the kind of savings that can be made by swapping your car for an e-bike.
-When you crunch the numbers over a 12 month period, five grand doesn’t actually seem that bad – It’s been estimated the average annual cost of running a car in the UK is just over £3000! [source]
+When you crunch the numbers over 12 months, five grand doesn’t seem that bad – It’s been estimated the average annual cost of running a car in the UK is just over £3000! [source]

 The electric bike industry has seen Billions of dollars invested in recent years.
 This has culminated in the development of some very exciting technology.
 Battery technology has been evolving at a rapid pace, but it’s the motors and other ancillary components that seem to be getting better and better.

 Bosch’s latest 4th generation CX motor was developed with performance in mind.
 As we are all limited (by law) in the UK, EU and Australia to 250w, the brief for motor manufacturers has been how much torque they can squeeze out of a 250-watt motor.

 Torque is a measurement of rotational force, and is very important when it comes to e-bike motors.
 The modern metric measurement is Newton metres (Nm).
 You can have two electric bikes that both produce 250w of power, but the torque figures can be very different.
 Picture two 250w powered e-bikes at the bottom of a steep hill, weighing the same with the same gearing and riders of equal weight.
 One bike has a motor that produces 40Nm of torque the other 75Nm of torque – If both riders complete the climb at the same time, the rider of the higher torque output motor will put in less effort than the other rider because of the greater rotational force produced by the motor.